rosineygp/lines/README.md

 # Lines

-A pure bash clojureish CI pipeline.
+A pure bash clojureish CI/CD and CM.

+> Inspired in gitlab-ci, github actions, ansible and salt.

 Table of contents
 -----------------